Jeremy R. Paul

 In addition to his long-term career in teaching, Professor Paul served as a law clerk to Judge Irving R. Kaufman of the US Court of Appeals for the Second Circuit; as Professor-in-Residence at the Appellate Staff of the Civil Division of the US Department of Justice; and as assistant to the president of Travelers Group.
 He has also taught at the University of Miami and at Boston College Law School.

 Professor Paul is a fellow of the American Bar Foundation and the Connecticut Bar Foundation.
-He serves as co-editor of the Association of American Law School’s Journal of Legal Education and of the SSRN Journal on Legal Education.
+He serves as editor of the SSRN Journal on Legal Education and was co-editor of the Association of American Law School’s Journal of Legal Education from 2014 to 2023.
 He is also a member of the Executive Committee of the AALS Section on Empirical Study of Legal Education and the Legal Profession.

 Fields of Expertise